-Key implications and risks arising ng from this paper
+Key implications and risks arisin ng from this paper

 Clinical and Quality

 Performance

 Financial

 Governance and Legal

 Equality and Diversity

 Reputation

 Other

-This paper supports the achieve ment of the following 2015/16 objectives
+This paper supports the achieve ement of the following 2015/16 objectives

 Improve the quality and delivery of urgent and emergency response YES

 To make LAS a great place to work YES

 To improve the organisation and infrastructure YES

 To develop leadership and management capabilities YES

+INTEGRATED PERFORMANCE REPORT - TRUSTBOARD EXECUTIVE SUMMARY

+MARCH 2016

+All available data is correct as of the 15th of every month.

+Please note that this report relates to performance throughout February 2016 unless otherwise stated.
 Delivery of care continues to be safe, but quality remains challenged at times.
-Some patients experience longer waits due to capacity constraints

-The financial position continues to be challenging with pressure on the forecast outturn.
-A revised Target of £4.4m deficit is now expected

-A8 performance ended at 56.49%.
+Some patients experience longer waits due to capacity constraints The financial position continues to be challenging with pressure on the forecast outturn.
+A revised Target of £4.4m deficit is now expected A8 performance ended at 56.49%.
 This is lower than the newly reinstated LAS forecast of 68.4%